angelocurti/Agentic-Playlist-Generator/DEPLOYMENT.md

 ## ✅ Step 5: Verify Deployment

+1. Wait for both services to finish deploying (check Render dashboard)
-1. Visit your frontend URL: `https://playlist-generator-frontend.onrender.com`
+2. Visit your frontend URL: `https://playlist-generator-frontend.onrender.com`
+3. Check browser console for any errors
-2. Test the Spotify login flow
+4. Test the Spotify login flow
-3. Generate a test playlist
+5. Generate a test playlist
-4. Check backend logs in Render dashboard if issues occur
+6. Check backend and frontend logs in Render dashboard if issues occur

+**Tip**: On the free tier, services may take 30-60 seconds to wake up on first request after inactivity.

 ## ⚠️ Important Notes